-You can appeal by sending a written appeal to the address on the notice of adverse benefit determination, or by calling the toll-free number on your ID card.
+You can appeal by sending a written appeal to the address on the notice of adverse benefit determination, or by calling the toll-free number on the back of your ID card.
 You need to include:

 - Your name

 - Your employer's name

 - A copy of the adverse benefit determination

-- Your reasons for making the appeal

-- Any other information you would like us to consider
+- Your reasons for making the appeal - Any other information you would like us to consider

 Another person may submit an appeal for you, including a provider.
 That person is called an authorized representative.
 You need to tell us if you choose to have someone else appeal for you (even if it is your provider).
 You should fill out an authorized representative form telling us that you are allowing someone to appeal for you.
-You can get this form on our website or by calling the toll-free number on your ID card.
+You can get this form on our website or by calling the toll-free number on the back of your ID card.
 The form will tell you where to send it to us.
-You can use an authorized representative at any level of appeal
+You can use an authorized representative at any level of appeal.

 You can appeal two times under this plan.
+We call these levels a level 1 or level 2 appeal.
 If you appeal a second time you must present your appeal within 60 calendar days from the date you receive the notice of the first appeal decision.